 Despite my lack of kayaking experience (I had only done it once before in the jelly infested waters of Halong Bay in May), I was very excited to be going on a full day island hopping adventure.

-The Archipelago Sea is home to thousands of islands and small islets, so the best way to enjoy the scenery is by hitting the water and skirting around the string of forested islands.
+The Finnish Archipelago is home to thousands of islands and small islets, so the best way to enjoy the scenery is by hitting the water and skirting around the string of forested islands.

 One of the highlights of the excursion was spotting sheep.
 (Not quite the wildlife I was expecting!)
 We were greeting with melodic ‘baaahs’ by this flock who seemed undisturbed by our presence.
 They stared at us as we got of our kayaks to stretch our legs and then continued chewing on grass while they eyed their strange new guests.

 The reasoning behind keeping the sheep on small islands is that they can graze freely, but unless they are planning to go for a swim, they can’t really wander off anywhere – and when was the last time you saw sheep going for a swim?